 How To Add A Graphic Watermark In Lightroom Classic

-If creating text-based watermarks isn’t part of your branding, you can use a logo that you’ve created instead.
+If creating text-based watermarks isn’t part of your branding, you can use a logo or icon that you’ve created instead.

 All of the same steps apply to creating a text watermark, except this time, you’ll select the Watermark Style: Graphic option.
 This will automatically bring up a window asking for you to find the graphic file you want to use as a watermark.